Kernix13/csharp-oop-interface-inheritance/README.md

 Calling the base class constructor from the derived class constructor is important.
 For example, when the base class constructor initializes common properties that are used by the derived class.
 By calling the base class constructor from the derived class constructor, you ensure that the common properties are initialized before the derived class constructor executes.

 > **NOTE**: It's best practice for virtual members to use `base` to call the base class implementation of that member in their own implementation.
 Letting the base class behavior occur enables the derived class to concentrate on implementing behavior specific to the derived class.
 If the base class implementation isn't called, it's up to the derived class to make their behavior compatible with the behavior of the base class. (?)

-#### `new` keyword:

-- The `new` keyword in child class method signatures: used to hide base class members or to to avoid accidental overriding of base class members.
-(Not often used)
-- I think you would use it when you same members with the same name in both classes
-- Hiding base class members using `new` in child method signatures
-  - `public new void SameNameAsParentMethod()`
-  - Similar to method overriding - DON'T DO THAT - use `override`!

 #### `public`, `protected`, `internal`, and `private` keywords: